Schengen visa guide 2026: requirements, fees, processing & FAQs

 The Schengen visa application process

-Fill out your application form and gather your documents
+2. Complete the application form and gather documents

 Schengen visa cost